The hyperbolic Brownian plane: Properties of the hyperbolic Brownian plane

 which proves \eqref{LaplaceM} by letting $\eps \to 0$. \end{proof}

 Since $M$ is a martingale with $M_0=e^{-S_0}$, we may consider the process $S$ biased by $e^{S_0} M$.
-We write it $S^h$.
+We denote it by $S^h$.
 From the form of $M$ it is easy to prove that $S^h$ is a Lévy process.
-Moreover, by \eqref{LaplaceM} it holds for all $u \geq 0$ that
+Moreover, by \eqref{LaplaceM}, it holds for all $u \geq 0$ that

 We can also compute the jump measure of $S^h$, which is given by